lucianotonet/cpanel-bitbucket-backup/README.md

-# cpanel-bitbucket-backup
+# cPanel Bitbucket Backup
-Shell script for backup files and database via cPanel cron job.
+Shell script for commit changes in files and database, and push to Bitbucket, automatically via cPanel cron job.